 Your next step is to edit your placements as there are restrictions here too.
 Your ads can only appear on Instagram, Facebook Newsfeed and right-hand side, or Audience Network.
 Finally, you can move on to design your ad.

-The ad itself must be a single image as this option cannot be applied as yet to carousel ads, but hopefully that will come in time.
+The ad itself must be a single image because this option cannot be applied to carousel ads yet.
+But hopefully, that will come in time.
 From here, you select a default language which will also be the language you see in all of your previews.

 The image will remain the same, so remember to ensure that you don’t use something with text on it.
-At this stage, you can enter the text that each user will see for the headline, text, newsfeed link description and also the destination URL (you can then direct users to language-specific versions of your web pages).
+At this stage, you can enter the text that each user will see for the headline and text.
+And also for the newsfeed link description and the destination URL.
+You can then direct users to language-specific versions of your web pages.

 Once this is done, you are ready to start testing!
-You should also be aware though that because you are using a dynamic ad set, you can only have one ad in each.
+Also, because you are using a dynamic ad set, you can only have one ad in each.

-The different versions can now be seen and edited in Power Editor, meaning you can continue with your normal workflow if Power Editor is your preferred way of working.
-Another thing to note however is that if you are sending previews to clients to approve, they will only be able to view the default language version using the preview link.
+The different versions can now be seen and edited in Power Editor.
+Meaning you can continue with your normal workflow if Power Editor is your preferred way of working.
+However, if you are sending previews to clients to approve, they will only be able to view the default language version using the preview link.

 In the meantime, check out Facebook’s Power5 best practices for running campaigns, and feel free to contact us with any questions.